DAR Wedding Cost: How much should I budget? – Updated 2022

 Wedding stationery is another place where you can decide to splurge or save.

-If you decide to not hire a professional wedding ceremony officiant, the person you ask to marry you does have to get a one-time permission from the city (and pay a $55 fee;) and they have to be confirmed before you apply for your license.
+If you decide not to hire a professional wedding ceremony officiant, the person you ask to perform the ceremony does have to get a one-time permission from the city (and pay a $55 fee;) and they have to be confirmed before you apply for your license.
 So be sure to have that on your planning schedule.
+Or, you can opt to “Self marry” and sign your own marriage license!
+A cool new feature to come out of pandemic weddings.

 Dessert is a personal choice, but almost everyone has something.
 Sometimes you can squeeze this into the catering budget.

-DAR does have some nice hotels within walking distance, and buses are pricey: usually $135/hour, with a 4 hour minimum.
-My clients usually end up booking at bus for 7 hours – that ends up being about $1000 per bus.
+DAR does have some nice hotels within walking distance, and buses are pricey: usually $200/hour, with a 4 hour minimum.
+My clients usually book a bus for 7 hours – that ends up being about $1400 per bus.

-At this wedding planning budget you can either get someone newer for more help, or someone with a lot of experience (like me!) for partial planning.
+There are a lot of excellent wedding planners in DC, at various price points and offering different services.
 This is a very personal choice.
-As is photography and videography, but I gave you 2 healthy budgets here.
+Same with photography but I gave you a healthy budget here.
 You should be able to look at some of the best people in DC for these rates.
+Videography will run about $5000.